 Drag the OpenAthens This "bookmarklet" button to your browser's bookmark toolbar to install it.
 Bookmarklets can be installed on Chrome, Firefox and Safari.
 Microsoft's Edge and Internet Explorer browser's do not allow the installation of bookmarklets.

-When you click the "bookmarklet", it will rewrite the original URL of the page you are on and send it through the Le Moyne proxy server.
-If the page is for a Le Moyne subscription, you can login to the proxy server to gain access to that resource.
+When you click the "bookmarklet", it will read the original URL of the page you are viewing and rewrite it to add a snippet to the front that will redirect the page through OpenAthens.
+If the page represents a Le Moyne subscription, after logging in to the campus Single Sign On (SSO) system, you will be passed back and gain access to that resource.

 If you get an OpenAthens "We are sorry that we cannot complete your request" error page, that indicates that the resource is not set up to use OpenAthens.
 Contact a librarian if you think this is an error.